Neo Geo Cup '98: The Road to the Victory: Inconsistencies

 Though a majority of team qualifying matches are accurate, there are inconsistencies with some of the team's qualifier opponents.
 For example, England would face Scotland (although the player can also be paired against Italy, a team England faced in the 1998 qualifiers).
 Brazil would also play a qualifier against Uruguay.
 Brazil qualified automatically due to the rule that the winner of the last FIFA World Cup would qualify automatically.

 Also, some players have incorrect numbers.
-For example: Hernán Crespo (Cresko in the game) has the number 11.
-But in reality he wore number 19, number 11 was worn by Juan Sebastián Verón.
+For example: Hernán Crespo (Cresko in the game) has the number 11, but in reality he wore number 19, while number 11 was worn by Juan Sebastián Verón.